Can I Get Braces as an Adult?

 - They break more easily than metal braces.

-- Ceramic causes more friction to the wire, slowing down the time it takes to correct your teeth.
+- Ceramic braces cause more friction to the wire, slowing down the time it takes to correct your teeth.

 - Not recommended for those involved in sports – you may need to wear a mouth guard so they don’t chip or break.